jonas-vriend/fs_project/README.md

 - GE BS 20 - underscore 0s logic struggling with densely packed text
 - GE BS 22 - merged junk to final line
 - BH BS 24: auditors are idiots and didnt label the summing line.
 Maybe detect if a line has an empty label and default to ''
-- HAL BS 24: summing range logic breaks because 'Company Shareholder's equity' is a summing line without total in it.
-TBH i think this is the auditors fault.
-Not sure this is actionable

 ## Starting Development